INPAWS Garden Tours

 When it comes to understanding how to use native plants in the landscape, a picture may be worth a thousand words, but an actual garden built around native plants is priceless.
 INPAWS initiated its public garden tours in 2010.
 We hope to expand the tour to include gardens all around Indiana on the same day.

 As people become aware of the urgency of increasing biodiversity, we want people to see that, to include native plants in their landscapes, they need not sacrifice beauty, neatness, or relations with the neighbors.
 That’s what INPAWS garden tours are all about.
+The tours rotate through spring, summer, and fall so that visitors see native plants at different seasons.
+Organizers of the 2013 Equinox Tour put together plant lists and cultural information for those planning their fall garden.

 If you would like us to consider your garden for a future tour, please email email@example.com.
 We seek gardens that include at least 50 percent native plants in either a designed or naturalistic context.